KxSystems/docs/docs/wp/iterators/index.md

 Conor Slattery is a Financial Engineer who has designed kdb+ applications for a range of asset classes.
 Conor is currently working with a New York-based investment firm, developing kdb+ trading platforms for the US equity markets.

-Stephen Taylor is the Kx Systems librarian.
+Stephen Taylor is the Kx librarian.

 An earlier version of this paper by Slattery was published in 2013 as [“Efficient use of adverbs”](efficient_use_of_adverbs.pdf).